hoganld/omarchy-fcitx-dresscode/README.md

 ## What's in the box?

-The project is only a few days old, still in initial development.
-Here's what is coming:

 1. A set of color themes for Fcitx to coordinate with each of the default themes that ship with Omarchy.

 2. Control scripts and a small patch to integrate with `omarchy-theme-set`, so that updating the theme from Omarchy's native utilities also updates Fcitx.